Jvnyor/crud-animes/README.md

 ## Requests authentication

-/api/v1/animes/register - Register User - POST
+/api/v1/animes/registration - Registration of User - POST
 ### Use to requests Postman or Swagger UI (Swagger requires authentication).